What Office Coffee Machine Do You Need for Your Business?

 - Espresso maker: these machines require a lot of manual operation and are most appropriate for small offices where employees are coffee lovers that prefer premium quality, but who also don’t mind cleaning up after themselves.
 If your staff craves the perfect espresso shot, an espresso coffee machine is an investment that will be greatly appreciated.

-- Tabletop vending machine: this type of coffee machines is very convenient for small offices because it can offer several coffee options while still not taking up too much space.
+- Tabletop vending machine: this type of office coffee machines is very convenient for small offices because it can offer several coffee options while still not taking up too much space.
 A table top coffee machine can be placed on a countertop or a table and can deliver coffee in a quick and efficient way, without need for cleanup after use.

 Prices of Coffee Machines for Small Offices